Below you will find a list of International Investor FAQs, Should you require more information, please contact us

 Where can I obtain performance information?

 BMG BullionFund and BMG Gold BullionFund and BMG Silver BullionFund are tracked by Cannex, Bloomberg, Globefund, Morningstar Canada, and Fundata Canada.
 Net Asset Value (NAV) per unit is posted daily on our website.
-Unit values are also posted on our website: BMG Funds in Canadian and US dollars, along with actual ounces held of the three metals, and other statistics.
+Unit values are also posted on our website: BMG Funds US dollars for International Investors, along with actual ounces held of the three metals, and other statistics.
 Please note that neither BMG Fund is valued on Canadian or UK holidays.

 How much time does it take to liquidate units?